autodesk-forks/MaterialX/source/MaterialXView/README.md

 Note: Once you have loaded a material, it remains in the list even after you disable `Merge Materials`.
 After disabling this option the next load will reset the list to the renderable elements found in that document.

-[Figure 1](Figure 1).
+**Figure 1**.
 Snapshot showing the options for selecting *active* group and for that group the assigned material.
 In this case a group called `stand` has been assigned the material `M_jade`.
 A wireframe overlay is applied to the `stand` geometry in the viewer.

 <img src="/documents/Images/MaterialXView_Materials_And_Geomtery_Groups.png" width="480">